n8acl/aprsnotify/README.md

 ## Change Log

+* 05/24/2022 - Minor updates - *** THIS DOES NOT REQUIRE RUNNING THE UPDATE SCRIPT ***
+  * Moved Wiki to Github pages using MKDocs - [Link](https://n8acl.github.io/aprsnotify)
+  * Minor Change to how Telegram sends messages
+  * Updates to README.md file

 * 01/21/2022 - Release 01222022
   - Added Support for Slack
   - Added Messaging support for Mattermost, Slack